al0vya/hfv1-cpp/README.md

 # HFV1_cpp

+## About

+This project is a shallow water model that is based on [this paper](https://www.sciencedirect.com/science/article/pii/S0309170819301770).

 To use this model you need to have [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) or higher.
 You also need to have [Python](https://www.python.org/downloads/).

 ## Building the model executable